What are the birth year and playing age groups (e.g., U9, U10, U11, etc)

 What if my child cannot attend scheduled tryout date/time?

-We publish scheduled tryout dates early to allow maximum time for schedule planning.
-Parents and players should make every effort possible to attend the appropriate age group tryout.
+We publish scheduled evaluation dates early to allow maximum time for schedule planning.
+Parents and players should make every effort possible to attend the appropriate age group evaluation.
 It is the only way to ensure an apples-to-apples comparison of similarly aged players, with the exact same evaluators, and ultimately help produce the fairest assessment possible.
-This is particularly important at the U11 through U15 levels (born in 2005-2009), since teams are formed based on demonstrated ability at tryouts.
+This is particularly important at the U11 through U15 levels (born in 2007-2011), since teams are formed based on demonstrated ability at evaluations.

 What if I have questions about the tryout process?

-Please attend the information meeting on April 4th at the AL Library from 7-8pm.
+Please attend the information meeting in April.
 Our Travel Team Committee will provide a presentation on the travel program, tryout process, evaluation criteria and be available to answer questions.
 A copy of the presentation will be available on our website after the presentation.
 Additionally, our bylaws cover a number of details on the tryout and evaluation process.

 Who is on the Travel Team Committee (TTC) and what is their role?